 Communities have said loudly that trust, accountability, transparency and communication are core to delivering real tangible difference to the experience of ethnic minority community.
 In response the Board agreed to establish an Independent Race Equality Oversight and Advisory Panel for Wales

-The panel will work with the Criminal Justice Board for Wales to help to address the systemic discrimination and disadvantages experienced by Black & Minority Ethnic people in the criminal justice system.
+The panel will work with the Criminal Justice Board for Wales to help to address the systemic discrimination and disadvantages that may have been experienced by Black & Minority Ethnic people in the criminal justice system.
 It will provide challenge, advice and independent oversight of anti-racism to Criminal Justice in Wales.

 The Board commissioned Ethnic Minorities and Youth Support Team to lead on the recruitment process for the panel chair and twelve panel members.
 The panel will be made up of people from a diverse background with a range of expertise and lived experiences of the criminal justice system and racial injustice across Wales.